Ticulet/WeatherAppProject/readme.md

 2. Click the search button or press Enter
 3. View the current weather information for the specified location

-This project demonstrates API integration, JSON parsing, and GUI development in Java, making it an excellent learning resource for intermediate Java developers.
+This project demonstrates API integration, JSON parsing, and GUI development in Java.